apas/fylms/readme.md

 `$ python scrape.py`

-Tip: use fylms in a cron job.
+Tip: use fylms with a local cron job or push to a Heroku dyno and set a scheduler.

 ## Misc